penninesoaringclub/newsletter/content/posts/2024-02/index.md

 _Who are the local club?_

-Newgale isn't a club site but is looked after by the local school, [Pembrokeshire Paragliding](http://www.pembrokeshireparagliding.com)
+Newgale isn't a club site but is looked after by the local school, [Pembrokeshire Paragliding](http://www.pembrokeshireparagliding.com).

-## My new gear

-- Quick couple of paragraphs and a photo as a new kit review

-## Open call for whatever people want to share

-Write up of a really good day
+# Your newsletter needs you

+Appear in next month's newsletter!
+We need submissions for...

+_A Grand Day Out_
+2-3 paragraphs describing a fun day.
+Could be epic, could be silly, could be simply the first time you flew for six months.

+_Why not visit..._
+A quick guide to a site at home or abroad.
+Where?
+What's it like to fly?
+Any watch outs?
+Who are the local club?
+And a picture or two.

+_Photos of the month_
+Send in any recent shots and they'll be published with your name.

+_Congratulations!_
+First ever XC?
+Smashed a PB?
+Took part in a comp?
+Let us know and get a call out in the newsletter.
+Nominate your mates if they won't do it themselves.

+Send submissions on these or any other free flight topics to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk)